St. Paul Police Investigate City's 20th Homicide Of 2022

 ST. PAUL, Minn.
-(WCCO) — St. Paul police are investigating the city’s 20th homicide of the year.

-Police say a man in his 40s was killed Monday evening in the North End neighborhood.
+(WCCO) — St. Paul police say a man was stabbed to death Monday evening in the North End neighborhood — the city’s 20th homicide of 2022.

 Officers were called at about 5:30 p.m. to the area of Winnipeg Avenue and Rice Street on a reported assault, and arrived to find the victim “suffering from a fatal wound.”
 He was pronounced dead at the scene.